Inverse decision-making using neural amortized Bayesian actors: Background: Bayesian decision-making

 \section{Background: Bayesian decision-making}

 We start with the standard formulation of Bayesian decision theory \citep{berger1985statistical}, illustrated in \cref{fig:behavior-model}~A. An actor receives a stochastic observation $\obs$ generated from a latent state $\state$, according to a generative model $p(\obs \given \state)$.
-Since the actor has no direct access to the true value of the state $\state$, they need to infer it by combining a prior distribution $p(\state)$ with the likelihood $p(\obs \given \state)$ using Bayes' rule
+Since the actor has no direct access to the true value of the state $\state$, they need to infer it by combining a prior distribution $p(\state)$ with the likelihood $p(\obs \given \state)$ using Bayes' rule $p(\state \given \obs) \propto p(\obs \given \state)\, p(\state)$.
 This Bayesian inference process describes the actor's perception.
 Based on their perception, the actor's goal is to perform an optimal action $\action^*$, which represents the intended motor response.
 This is commonly framed as a decision-making problem based on a cost function $\ell(\action, \state)$.
 The optimal action $\action^*$ for the actor is the action $\action$ that minimizes the expected cost under the posterior distribution

 Often, the loss is not defined directly in terms of the performed action $\action$, but in terms of the expectation over some stochastic version of it $\response \sim p(\response \given \action)$, modeling variability in responses with the same intended action $\action$.
 Taking the expectation over the posterior distribution and the response distribution lets us expand \cref{eqn:bdt} as